mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/14-generics/index.md

 Of course, we will see an error message as things stand right now, because we haven't implemented the function yet.

-Ok, this shouldn't be too difficult to implement.
+This isn't too difficult to implement.
 Let's make a very specific solution right now, and then we can refactor and generalize as a next step.